Algebra and Combinatorics of the Brion map on Generalized Permutahedra: Our examples of Hopf monoids

-We also consider a related family of unbounded polyhedra.
-An \textbf{extended generalized permutahedra} $P \subseteq \mathbb{R}I$ is a polyhedron whose normal fan is a coarsening of a subfan of the braid fan.
-An important family of extended generalized permutahedra are \textbf{poset cones}.
-The cone of a poset $p$ is defined to be $\cone(p) = \cone(e_i - e_j : i \geq j \text{ in } p )$.
+Generalized permutahedra are polytopes, but we can extend our definition to possibly include unbounded polyhedra.
+An \Def{extended generalized permutahedra} $P \subseteq \mathbb{R}^I$ is a polyhedron whose normal fan is a coarsening of a subfan of the braid fan.
+An important family of extended generalized permutahedra are {poset cones}.
+The \Def{poset cone} of a poset $p$ is $\cone(p) := \cone(e_i - e_j : i \geq j \text{ in } p )$.
+In Figure~\ref{fig:VertexPosetConeExample}, the poset on the right has the poset cone given by $\cone(e_2-e_1,e_1-e_3)$.

-In fact, poset cones are exactly the tangent cones of generalized permutahedra (\Cref{fig:VertexPosetConeExample}).
-The \textbf{tangent cone} $\cone_F(P)$ at a face $F$ of a polytope $P$ is the cone generated by all of the directions of edges with at least one endpoint in $F$, oriented to point out of $F$.
-A \textbf{vertex cone} is a tangent cone at a vertex $v$, denoted by $\mathrm{cone}_v(P)$.
+In fact, poset cones are exactly the tangent cones of generalized permutahedra up to translation.
+The \Def{tangent cone} $\cone_F(P)$ at a face $F$ of a polytope $P$ is the cone generated by all of the directions of edges with at least one endpoint in $F$, oriented to point out of $F$.
+A \Def{vertex cone} is a tangent cone at a vertex $v$, denoted by $\mathrm{cone}_v(P)$.
+This gives us a connection between posets and extended generalized permutahedra.
+See Figure~\ref{fig:VertexPosetConeExample} for an example of a vertex cone which is also a (translated) poset cone shown in the same figure.

+\begin{remark} There is also an related construction to poset cones called the order cone.
+For a poset $p$ over $I$ the \Def{order cone} is

+Notice that the defining normals of the faces are in the directions of the form $e_i-e_j$ since the inequalities can also be expressed as $(e_i - e_j) \cdot x \leq 0$, so the order cone is dual to the poset cone.
+Since the dual cone of a vertex cone is a normal cone, for generalized permutahedra the normal fan can be seen as a collection of order cones. \end{remark}